DGivney/geany-lua-scripts/README.md

 _File: git-blame-line-recursive.lua_

-Invoke the script (I have mine mapped to CRTL+SHIFT+b) to find all changes to current line in the current file.
-This script uses a simple similarity check function to discover possible changes to that line beyond refactoring and up until a certain threshold (For example if lines are added above it and the line number changes or whitespace padding is added/removed from line).
-Outputs the line history, selecting the version with open it for review.
+Invoke the script (I have mine mapped to CRTL+SHIFT+b) to find all changes to the current line in the current file.
+This script uses a simple similarity check function to discover possible changes to that line beyond refactoring and up until a certain threshold (for example if lines are added above it and the line number changes or whitespace padding is added/removed from line).
+Outputs the line history - choosing a commit will open that version in a new tab for the user to review changes in context.